Using Talk about Texts to Grow Conversation Skills

 Nancy Costanzo is a fifth-grade teacher in the Ramsey Public Schools in New Jersey.
 Her instructional approach has been greatly influenced by Gravity Goldberg, Pam Koutrakas, and staff developers from the Teachers College Reading and Writing Project.

-Many authors and consultants come to study in Nancy’s classroom to refine their instruction approaches in the humanities, including Patty McGee as she developed her work around feedback.
+Many authors and consultants have come to study in Nancy’s classroom to refine their instruction approaches in the humanities, including Patty McGee as she developed her work around feedback.
 Prior to entering the classroom, Nancy worked in pharmaceuticals – in sales and in curriculum development for global sales training.
 She tweets @NancyCostanzo2.

 MiddleWeb